 Most dogs have whiskers.
-Although depending on the breed they are more noticeable on some dogs than others.
-If you’ve ever looked at your dog, you would have noticed whiskers sprouting from the muzzle, over the eyes, under the chin and even on the upper lip.
+Although depending on the breed, they are more noticeable on some dogs than others.
+If you’ve ever looked at your dog, you would have noticed whiskers sprouting from the muzzle, jaw, over the eyes, and even on the upper lip.

-Although we know the hairs on our dogs face as whiskers, they are much more than that.
+Although we know the hairs on our dog’s face as whiskers, they are much more than that.
 They are one of the first hairs to develop on puppies and are unique.
 They are called vibrissae and are not only coarser and longer than the rest of the fur on your dog’s body, but the roots are three times as deep.

-Not only that, but vibrissae help our dogs to ‘see’ objects more clearly by providing information about size, shape, and texture of nearby objects.
+Not only that, but vibrissae help our dogs to ‘see’ objects more clearly by providing information about the size, shape, and texture of nearby objects.
 These exceptional whiskers may help serve many of our dog’s sensory functions, including;

 - Finding and identifying food

-So let’s have a look at all the ways that whiskers are useful to our dogs.
+So let’s have a look at all the ways that whiskers are helpful to our dogs.

 Finding and identifying Food

 Have you ever thrown a treat or toy at your dog only for your dog to completely miss it?
 It’s more common than you think because a dog’s muzzle gets in the way of their line of sight.
 The longer the muzzle, the more difficult it is to focus on objects close to it.
 It’s thought that whiskers, especially those under the chin, help your dog search and identify the thrown objects on the ground.

 Those chin hairs also enable your dog to track objects without damaging the underside of their chin.
 The minute vibrations picked up by your dog’s whiskers provide invaluable information regarding the terrain, obstacles, and direction of the object they are looking for.